 We create pseudonymous usage profiles with the help of Google Analytics in order to design our websites according to your needs.
 Google Analytics uses targeting cookies that are stored on your terminal device and can be read by us.
-In this way, we are able to recognise and count returningvisitors as such and to find out how often our web pages have been accessed by different users.
+In this way, we are able to recognise and count returning visitors as such and to find out how often our web pages have been accessed by different users.
 The data processing is based on Art.
 6 para.
-1lit. a EU-DSGVO (consent).
+1 lit. a EU-GDPR (consent).

-Google sets the following cookies when you visit our website and consent to the use of the Google Analytics cookie:
+Google sets the following cookies when you visit our website and agree to their use. the Google Analytics cookie:

 Name Purpose Duration

-_ga This helps us to count how many people visit our 2 year internet presentation if you have already visited it.
+_ga This helps us to count how many people visit our internet presentation when you have already visitedit.